Alabama: ‘Sweet Home Alabama’ (2002)

 Paul Newman and Robert Redford team up as a pair of cowboy BFFs who are also wanted criminals.
 This western was shot in Telluride, Silverton, and Durango where the pair famously leap off a cliff as they try to evade the always looming posse.
 Redford can't swim.
 The fall will probably kill them.
 They survive!
 But not forever.
 Get your guns ready, Bolivia—here they come.

 Julia Roberts stars in this coming-of-age drama about best friends and sisters who waitress at a pizza joint in a fishing town called Mystic.
 Roberts rocks what became her signature smile, but Lili Taylor steals the show as a fiery spirit who isn't sure if she wants to marry her longtime boyfriend (Vincent D'Onofrio.)
 Annabeth Gish rounds out the cast as a Harvard-bound brainiac who falls in love with a married man—then regrets it.
-(Related: Watch these other movies about sisters with your siblings.)
+For some more flicks that are sure to make you hungry, check out our favorite cooking movies.

 Fans of the popular R.L.
 Stine novels were thrilled that the movie was set in the fictional town of Madison, Delaware—a state typically underrepresented in American cinema.
 So cheers for the little state that finally made it to the big time in the Hollywood adaptation of the blockbuster novel series.
 Jack Black plays author Stine in a plot that involves the books' monsters getting unleashed and wreaking havoc.
 (Related: You should also check out these 31 scariest movies of all time.)